daveray/clawk/README.md

 * Awk and friends have many man years put into them.
 Clawk has a couple man hours.
 * JVM Startup time.
 When the file's big enough, this doesn't bug me much.
 * Speed.
 For a task that awk can do, I can't imagine it not being way, way, way, way faster than this.

+I basically see this as a part of a larger pipeline when you, off the top of the your head, you can do something easier with Clawk than with `sed`, `grep`, `cut`, `tr`, and all the others.

 ## Usage